MUAY THAI IN HUA HIN: WHERE TO TRAIN, STAY & EXPLORE

 Mr. Knock has a real talent for breaking down complicated techniques and fine-tuning your movements in a way that feels easy to understand.
 We learned so much from that session and had so much fun.

-The owner and head trainer, Thepnimit, known as Mr Knock, brings a wealth of knowledge with his expertise as a respected former fighter who specialising in the aggressive Muay Mat style.
+The owner and head trainer, Thepnimit, known as Mr Knock, brings a wealth of knowledge with his expertise as a respected former fighter who specialises in the aggressive Muay Mat style.

 His career is highlighted by brutal knockouts, showcasing his powerful punches and bone-crushing low kicks.